freak2geek/backbone-repository/README.md

 ```

 #### Dirty attributes state
-The dirty attributes is a hash that keeps the model attributes that have changed since its last sync.
+The dirty attributes is a hash that keeps the model attributes that have changed since its last sync using a sync mode.
 For this, the `set` method has been altered and configured to handle dirty changes.

 ```javascript
 // The 'set' method automatically stores dirtied attributes.